sgjava/jpavsdbutils/README.md

 This compares using JPA+Hibernate to DBUtils for adding, selecting and deleting rows of random data.
 I always knew DBUtils was faster than JPA, but I wanted to have an example, so I knew exactly how much faster DBUtils was.
-I borrowed the code from the TomEE examples for the JPA+Hibernate and built the DBUtils equivalent.
+I borrowed the code from the TomEE examples for JPA+Hibernate and built the DBUtils equivalent.
 EntityManager does generate fewer lines of code, but the DBUtils code was not that much larger or complicated.